FuriousGeorge19/W205-Course-Content/03-Welcome-to-the-Queryside/sync-slides.md

 ## Summary
 - Command line tools and jq to dive into your data
 - BigQuery from the command line

+## Onward

+- This week's videos may seem like kind of a mixed bag.
+- Starting to transition between Project 1 & Project 2.
+- Working with query tools (bigquery and Athena)
+- Getting a glimpse of how to use jupyter notebooks for Assignment 4
+- Looking ahead at some bits of docker manipulation from the command line, getting ready for Project 2.

 #